 - Phals get their moisture from the air and occasional raindrops

-- Phal roots are made to clamp onto trees instead of grow in the soil
+- Phal roots are made to clamp onto trees instead of growing in the soil

 Phalaenopsis location & temperature